Alestrio/SDN-Hugo/config/cicd.en.md

 ## Documentation

-We use Github to store the sources of the documentation (this website).
-So, to deploy new versions, we decided to use a CI/CD.
+We use __Github__ to store the sources of the documentation (this website).
+So, to deploy new versions, we decided to use a __CI/CD__.
 CI/CD stands for Continuous Integration / Continuous Development, and allows to automate the testing and the deployment part of a project.

 First of all, we have to configure the hosting machine.
-Since our site is self-hosted, we are going to use what is called a "self-hosted github runner", whose documentation can be found here: https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners
+Since our site is self-hosted, we are going to use what is called a "__self-hosted github runner__", whose documentation can be found here: https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners

 Thus, the Github platform automatically generates the scripts and commands we need, in order to install our runner.

 Then, we configure the "github actions" part. \
-A Github action is a YAML file in the folder : .github/workflows and describes a sequence of instructions to execute when updating a branch.
+A Github action is a YAML file in the folder : __.github/workflows__ and describes a sequence of instructions to execute when updating a branch.

 ```yaml
 name: GitHub Pages